This is What Happened When I Quit My Job

 What do you want to experience?

 If you find yourself changing your course often, ask yourself not what you want to do, but what it is you want to feel or experience.
 Many times, we may find ourselves floundering because we are lacking something deeper and more emotional.
 Perhaps we are looking to address an emotional need and we do this by trying replace it with tangible stuff or projects.

-The key steps for quitting your job to do what you want are this:
+The key steps to quit your day job to do what you want are this:

 1. Deciding what you want – Decision is a powerful action.
 Do it without hesitation.

 2. Speaking it into creation – Don’t allow for negotiation on who or what you want to do, or be.
 Speak it.
 It is yours.

 3. Committing to that goal 100% – This means staying focused; commit yourself to become valuable in whatever it is you want to do or be.
 Hone your skills, learn everything you need to learn.
 Honing your skills is your “side hustle”.

 4. Knowing it is yours and staying the course – It may be scary or tiresome sometimes, but you have to keep pushing forward, knowing it’s coming, knowing it’s working itself out.
 HAVE FAITH.

 So in 2016 when I officially became fed up with being broke, I decided it was time to spread my wings and implement what I had learned over the years.
 I applied for a local job as a Social Media Marketing Manager.
 I know, it seems a little counter productive to ‘living a free and independent life making $100K per year’, but hear me out.
 There was an end goal, and this one step fit into the grand staircase.